ErwinJr2/ErwinJr2/docs/physics.rst

 #.
 Initialize with a range for eigen energies.
 #.
 For each possible eigen energy, solve for the wavefunction using the
-   Numerov's method for second order differential equations, and check whether the solution satisfies boundary condition.
+   Numerov's method for second order differential equations (if the mass is constant, otherwise Euler's method), and check whether the solution satisfies boundary condition.
    If so, the energy is an eigen energy.
 #.
 Use secant's method to find eigen energy.
 Newton's method is not chosen
-   because the root finding converges usually ~10 interaction, and scant's methdo (O(n^0.618)) compare to Newton's (O(n^0.5)) doesn't worth the extra wavefunction evaluation for numerical derivative.
+   because the root finding converges usually ~10 interaction, and scant's method (O(n^0.618)) compare to Newton's (O(n^0.5)) doesn't worth the extra wavefunction evaluation for numerical derivative.
+#.
+One noticeable problem for shooting algorithm is that it can miss state pairs that are
+   almost degenerate.
+When running the software and seeing missing of state, it is recommended to change the global field slightly and/or rotate the layer design and try again.

 In this C library, the Schrodinger equation solver is implemented in :doc:`clib/file/1DSchrodinger_8c`.
 The Python interface is implemented in